UNEMPLOYMENT BENEFITS & SSD BENEFITS

 The GRID Rules also apply, in a different way, at age 55.
 When you turn 55, you are of advanced age.
 At 55 years old, the GRID Rules favor you even more than when you were 50.

-Take the above example, if your past work was medium and skilled and you are now limited to unskilled work, you will be found disabled, even if you can perform light work.
+Take the above example, if your past work was medium and skilled and you are now limited to simple work, you will be found disabled, even if you can perform light work.

-Therefore, if SSD benefits will pay out even though you can work a light, unskilled job, then that is not contrary to receiving unemployment benefits.
+Therefore, if SSD benefits will pay out even though you can work a light, unskilled job, then that is not contrary to being paid unemployment benefits.

-If you are still confused or worried about receiving unemployment benefits, then you should contact an attorney.
-If you call or contact Cannon Disability, then we can answer your questions for free.
+If you are still confused or worried about getting unemployment benefits, then contact an attorney.
+If you call or contact our SSD law firm, then we can answer your questions for free.

-For most people who want to become clients, it means we will talk to you about your case over the phone.
+If you want to become our client, then we first talk to you about your case over the phone.
 We will not charge you to examine the merits of your case, including questions about unemployment benefits.
 Most lawyers do charge an attorney fee to review your case.
 We do not.

-Please understand, however, that giving you a free review of your case is not the same thing as us becoming your law firm.
+Please understand, however, that giving you a free review of your case is not the same thing as hiring us.
 We examine the merits of your case based upon the facts you give us.

-Sometimes, we will request that you send us medical records or a copy of your SSA paperwork.
+Sometimes, we will request you send us medical records or a copy of your SSA paperwork.
 We do this so we can understand the details of your case.
-Even if we ask for more information, it does not mean we accept your case or that we are your law firm.
+Even if we ask for information, it does not mean we accept your case.

 You will know if you hire our legal team because we will send you our contract and other SSA paperwork to fill out.
-This paperwork must be returned to us immediately.
+This paperwork must be returned to us as soon as possible.

-If you do not sign and send the paperwork back, then we have not become your law firm.
+If you do not sign and send the paperwork back, then you have not hired us.
 We will send you a stamped envelope to send the paperwork back to us.
-Or, we will accept some electronically signed paperwork.
-When you send it back and we get it, then we will inform the SSA that we are your law firm.
+When we get your paperwork, we will inform the SSA that we representing you.

-If you receive unemployment benefits and are seeking Social Security Disability benefits, you should hire an attorney.
-An attorney can help you apply for disability benefits.
+If you receive unemployment benefits and you also need Social Security Disability benefits, then you should hire an attorney.
+An attorney can help you apply for SSDI and SSI benefits.

-Likewise, if you receive unemployment benefits, your attorney can make the arguments in this article.
-Studies show that you are three times more likely to win benefits if you hire an attorney.
+Likewise, if you receive unemployment benefits, your attorney can explain any issues to the SSA judge.
+Studies show your chances of winning benefits triple if you hire an attorney.

-In order to hire Cannon Disability, all you need to do is call or contact us.
+In order to hire our SSD law firm, all you need to do is call or contact us.
 We offer a free review of your case.
 So, give us a call today.

-Better yet, it also doesn’t cost you any upfront money to hire us.
+Also, it doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-This is a contingency fee.
-It means if we win your SSD case, you pay the attorney fee out of your back benefits.
-If you do not win, there is no attorney fee to pay.
+This means if we win your SSD case, then you pay the attorney fee out of your past due SSD benefits.
+If you do not win, then you do not pay an attorney fee.

-The attorney fee has a cap or a limit.
-The SSA sets the limit of the attorney fee at 25% of the back benefit or the attorney fee cap, whatever is less.
+Additionally, the attorney fee has a cap or a limit.
+The SSA sets the limit of the attorney fee at 25% of the past due benefit or the attorney fee cap.
+You pay whichever amount is less.

 WHAT ARE THE COSTS OF YOUR CLAIM?

 If there are costs in your case, then you pay those.
 But normally those costs are less than $100.
-Once we win your case, the attorney fee comes from your back benefit.
+Once we win your case, the attorney fee comes from your past due benefit.

 Additionally, we represent clients in many states.
 For example, we have clients in Nevada, Utah, Idaho, Colorado and California.
-Find out more about Nevada disability benefits here.
+Find out how to win Nevada SSD benefits.

-Learn more about Utah disability benefits here.
-We have information about California disability benefits here.
+Learn about Utah disability benefits.
+We also have information about California disability benefits.
 No matter where you live, we will answer your questions about unemployment benefits.
 We want to be your legal team.
-If you have questions about unemployment benefits, give us a call today.
+If you have questions about unemployment benefits, give us a call.

-If you want to learn more about the representatives at Cannon Disability Law, then read our About Us page.
-There you will find more information about our lawyers and staff.
+If you want to learn the lawyers and staff at our law firm, then read our About Us page.
 For example, Andria Summers can help you with your Medicare plan.
 Likewise, she has also won thousands of Social Security cases.

 Dianna Cannon has many years of experience helping people win benefits.
 She has been an attorney for thirty years.
 Brett Bunkall also has years of experience helping people obtain their SSI and SSD benefits.
 We are experts.
 You can trust us to help you receive SSD and SSI benefits.